consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/formatter.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-The IntelliJ Platform includes a powerful framework for implementing formatting for custom languages.
+The Consulo includes a powerful framework for implementing formatting for custom languages.
 A formatter enables reformatting code automatically based on code style settings.
 The formatter controls spaces, indents, wrap, and alignment.